 Manafort worked for Ukrainian and Russian oligarchs, like the mineral magnate Oleg Deripaska, who paid him lots of money to promote Russian interests and curry favors with the USA.
 Manafort arranged special meetings, like the one between Yanukovych and Obama in 2012.
 During the Trump campaign, he flew Russian colleague Konstantin Kilimnik to the USA to meet with Trump and his advisers, and he arranged the secret and now-suspect Mayflower Hotel meeting between Russian Ambassador Sergay Kislyak, Jeff Sessions, and Jared Kushner.

 The closest I came to any oligarch was knowing of Rinat Akhmetov, one of the richest men in the Donbas, who built a fabulous soccer stadium in his hometown of Donetsk.
 Football in Ukraine is as big as it is in any European city.
-Turns out Manafort worked for Akhmetov, too.
-Russian troops and Russian-armed proxies have decimated the city of Donetsk.
-I think Akhmetov regrets his pro-Russian dealings.
-Manafort might, too.
+Turns out Manafort worked for Rinat Akhmetov, too.
+Russian troops and Russian-armed proxies have since decimated the city of Donetsk.
+I think Manafort has Ukrainian blood on his hands.

 After many cups of tea, listening, and gaining trust, I began to make lists.
 I loved the people.
 I saw the faint hope.
 I saw the doubt and suspicions.
 "Why is she here?"
 I was the first American most of them had ever met.
 I made myself accessible.
 I never turned down an invitation, even if I didn't understand where I was going, which was half the time.
-I created my own well-worn path between Panfelova Street, where I lived with my host mom Luba, to the Market (where you could get everything you ever needed), and to the center of town, St. Nikolas Church, and Schools #2 and #3.
+I created my own well-worn path between Panfelova Street, where I lived with my host mom Luba, to the Market (where you could get everything you ever needed), and to the center of town, St. Nikolas Church, Schools #2 and #3.
 The Monastery on Kyrova was also nearby.
-I learned from my friend Olga, a font of Ukrainian history, that this beautiful oasis had once been a site of the execution and burial of Polish army officers, soldiers and civilians captured when Stalin invaded Poland in September 1939.
-It's part of what's known as the brutal "Katyn Massacre," its history shrouded in mystery until recently.
+I learned from my friend Olga, a font of Ukrainian history, that this was a place Polish army officers were imprisoned during WWII, before being shot to death on Stalin's orders.
+It's part of the story of what's known as the brutal "Katyn Massacre," its history shrouded in mystery until recently.